shybyte/tosdr2/README.md

 Written in JavaScript with help of the meteor framework (https://www.meteor.com). <br/>
 Data is saved in a MongoDB. <br/>

+## Current state

+Highly experimental, incomplete, insecure and not scalable. <br/>
+But a great start for 7 working hours :-)

 ## How to start in development mode

 Install meteor: